michael-gann/buttery/readme.md

 - sign-up
 - login/logout
+- access to site requires authentication

 ## Pantry

-A user can add ingredients to their pantry to reflect their current inventory of ingredients.
+A user can add ingredients to their virtual pantry to reflect their current real life stock of ingredients.
 Doing so enables the app to generate shopping lists and also recommend recipes to the user based on how close they are to already being able to make it with what they have in stock.

-- +button to open dropdowns to select/type and add ingredients (auto-complete if in dict)
-- update pantry button (probably by category to keep organized ie. spices / baking / meat / etc.)
+- dynamic form for adding/editing ingredients
+- clean view of pantry to see what you have in stock
+- ability to edit an ingredients quantity manually

 ## Shopping List

-A user gets a shopping list based on recieps they add as "want to make".
-When added a dynamic list will appear allowing users to manually edit values or accept the values provided.
-There will be color indicators to let a user know if they already have an item but an added recipe will cause them to run out so they need to buy more.
-They can click "shopped" to have those ingredients updated in their pantry.
+A user can generate a shopping list based on recieps they add as "want to make".
+The app knows what ingredients aren't in the pantry or if making a recipe will cause you to run out of an ingredient, so you should buy more.

+COMIGN SOON ( you can click "shopped" to have those ingredients updated in their pantry)

-- create/update/delete items in easy to read list
+- display items in easy to read list
 - state for shopping list (shopping / shopped)

 ## Recipes

 A user can add recipes to keep track of for easy reference and to get recomendations for what they can make based on the stock of their pantry.
-Users will get an indicator on a recipe for how close they are to being able to make a recipe.
+Users will get a colored number indicator on a recipe for how close they are to being able to make a recipe for a quick visual cue as to what is possible.
 On the homepage recipes will be sorted in order of closest to make to unable to make.
+On the recipe page where ingredients are listed there will be color indicators to let a user know if they will run out of an ingredient if they make the recipe or will cause them to run out so they should buy more.

-- Add new recipe
+- Add/edit/delete recipe
 - Mark recipe state (want-to-make / shopping / shopped / made) to update pantry/shopping list
 - Recommended recipes you can currently make (or can almost make)